-Jeep is the first offroad vehicle ever built and was first introudced by americans as a military light vehicle as first 4x4.
+Jeep is the first vehicle ever built for offroading and was first introudced by americans as a military light vehicle as first 4x4.
 Now the brand is the most established name anywhere in the world for a 4x4.
 It makes the native name in many languages including Egyptian "Jebb" for any 4x4.

 Its earliest prototype (=models for testing and demo) were called "Bantam BRC" (with BRC = Bantam Reconnaisance Car) on 1940 before it was launched to military on 1941 as both "Willys MB" and "Ford GPW".
 Both official names.
 "Jeep" was the informal name used by the soldiers of the US Army.
 This famous brand wasn't used officially before 1943 when the owner Willys-Overland has registered the Trademark as "Jeep".